-Ultimate Goal: Remember that even though you can get an "A" for simply reading and writing and talking, where you can perform your 492 and 493 work.
+Ultimate Goal: Remember that even though you can get an "A" for simply reading and writing and talking, your real goal should be to identify an area of research where you can perform your 492 and 493 work.
 It would be disappointing to earn an "A" in 491 but be unprepared to continue with 492.